 So, to this day, the “everything” bagel still holds a special place in my heart.

 Are you an “everything” bagel fan?
 You know the ones I’m talking about, right?
-Those bagels that are coated in all kids of seeds – poppy seeds, sesame seeds, fennel seeds and caraway seeds, and have that unforgettable strong smell of onion and garlic.
+Those bagels that are coated in all kinds of seeds – poppy seeds, sesame seeds, fennel seeds and caraway seeds, and have that unforgettable strong smell of onion and garlic.
 These are the bagels that you don’t want touching any other bagels in the bag… I mean, if you combine a blueberry bagel and an “everything” bagel in one bag, the blueberry bagel is just not edible anymore… Right?

 The end result is a super flavorful, crisp-coated, filet of fish that’s anything but boring and ready in under 20 minutes!
-I like to serve this “Everything” Crusted Salmon alongside some rice, quinoa, or even just a simple arugula salad.
-Then all you need to add is wine (the best part)!
+I like to serve this “Everything” Crusted Salmon alongside a Fennel & Celery Salad that’s dressed up with a Cream Cheese Chive dressing, just to keep those bagel vibes going.

-- 4 (6-ounce) salmon fillets, skin on
+- 4 6-ounce salmon fillets, skin on

 - Salt and pepper

-- 1 ¾ tsp dehydrated garlic , minced (or ½ tsp garlic powder)
+- 2 tsp dehydrated garlic (or ½ tsp garlic powder)

 - 1 tsp poppy seeds